Theaters and Performance Venues

-Catapult into the drama of the performing arts as you experience classical music, theatrical comedy and drama, artistic films and new-release movies.
-Witness nationally acclaimed and award winning directors, actors and musicians as part of the Mile of Culture in Downtown Chapel Hill - cultural venues for all ages and interests all within walking distance from each other.
+Catapult into the drama of the performing arts as you experience classical music, theatrical comedy and drama, artisticfilms and new-release movies.
+Witness nationally acclaimed and award winning directors, actors and musicians at cultural venues all within walking distance from each other in downtown and on UNC's campus.

 The Varsity Theatre